Interactivate

 Looks at data structures and their applications to probability theory.

-Introduces students to concepts used which lead to probability.
+Introduces students to concepts that lead to probability.

 Introduces students to simple probability concepts.